Probiotics, Prebiotics and Fibre: What's the Difference?

 - Green bananas

 However, many prebiotic-rich foods are also high in fermentable carbohydrates known as FODMAPs.
-These compounds can trigger symptoms in people with IBS, including bloating, pain, and altered bowel habits.
-For this reason, the reintroduction of prebiotic foods is often best done with the guidance of a dietitian (like those at the Mind + Gut Clinic) trained in gastrointestinal conditions.
+These compounds can trigger symptoms in people with a sensitive gut or medically diagnosed IBS, including bloating, pain, and altered bowel habits.
+For this reason, the reintroduction of prebiotic foods is often best done with the guidance of a dietitian trained in gastrointestinal conditions.

 Fibre is the indigestible component of plant foods that plays a fundamental role in digestive health.
 It helps regulate bowel movements, and in some cases, can influence microbial balance.